UtrechtUniversity/programming-cafe/site/presentations/2024-06-06_managing-environments/exercises/README.md

 You just installed and ran your own chatbot in a virtual environment.

 ## [Renv for R](https://rstudio.github.io/renv/) (beginner)
+You can find more information on the use of Renv [here](https://rstudio.github.io/renv/).
+In this part we will try to install the library [NetworkD3](https://christophergandrud.github.io/networkD3/) that is used to display graph networks.

+1. If not already installed, you can download and install R and RStudio from [here]([https://www.python.org/downloads/](https://posit.co/download/rstudio-desktop/)).
+2. Create a new project in a new folder called NetworkD3
+3. Open the console of RStudio and install Renv `install.packages("renv")`
+4. Activate your new

 ## [Conda](https://www.anaconda.com/download) (beginner)